aviralgarg05/Codebot/README.md

     ```
 3. Connect Codebot to MindsDB by configuring the connection settings in the `config.json` file.

+## Probot Integration

+Probot is a framework for building GitHub Apps to automate and improve your workflow.
+Codebot integrates with Probot to offer enhanced project management capabilities directly within GitHub repositories.

+### Setting Up Probot

+1. Install Probot:
+    ```sh
+    npm install -g probot
+    ```
+2. Create a new Probot app:
+    ```sh
+    probot create my-first-app
+    ```
+3. Configure your Probot app with the necessary permissions and webhooks to interact with your GitHub repository.

 ### Example Use Cases

 - **Code Review Predictions**: Predict potential issues in code reviews based on historical data.